ryanpv/pet-finder-api/README.md

 Simple backend API that uses the petfinder API for its dog and cat data.
+Displayed with EJS.

 USER CASES: (for users)
 - user can search directory for dogs and cats available for adoption